pombredanne/perfetto/docs/long-traces.md

 b9f7a7e3d62638b5d9e880db30f68787c458bb3c  /Users/primiano/trace
 ```

-At this point it is possible to load / process the trace.
+At this point it is possible to load / process the trace as explained below.

 ### Get high-level trace stats
 Use the `trace_to_text` binary in `summary` mode.
 This allows to detect whether